-One of the primary driving forces behind the birth of Cloud Computing was the difficulty companies had staying current on the vendors releases, while avoiding customizations.
+One of the primary driving forces behind the birth of Cloud Computing was the difficulty companies had staying current on vendor releases, while avoiding customizations.
 On-Premise customers have always struggled with trying to bend their business processes around the vendor’s application to avoid modifying source code.
 When these business processes are part of a company’s culture, Executive sponsors for projects and system deployments find it easier to have the vendor customize the system to avoid the pain of trying to adjust company culture.
 As the years tick by, businesses find they have developed a laundry list of customizations and sources code changes, which now puts the IT team in a difficult position to stay current with vendor releases for compliance, features and technology enhancements.
 The application and support maintenance burden that is placed on an IT team becomes more difficult as the system is modified and the vendor produces major and minor releases.

 Cloud vendors that have built their solution on multi-tenant platforms have eliminated many of the challenges that On-Premise customer’s experience.
 On a multi-tenant cloud platform, all customers share the same application; running on the same cloud infrastructure (hardware, database, reporting tools, etc.), eliminating the concern that they can be left behind because they have not applied the latest release of their application.
 The value of this new technology architecture can be summarized as follows: